Address

 Founder & CEO

 A core focus of my work is accessibility and inclusion.
-At Brock, I lead the facilitation of SNAP (Supporting Neurodiversity through Adaptive Programming), designing adaptive physical activity programs that empowered neurodiverse participants and student volunteers.
+At Brock University, I lead the facilitation of SNAP (Supporting Neurodiversity through Adaptive Programming), designing adaptive physical activity programs that empowered neurodiverse participants and student volunteers for over a decade.
 I also played a key role in establishing the Centre of Excellence in Inclusive & Adaptive Physical Activity (CAPA), which continues to support innovative, community-based programming and research.

 This work has been recognized in a number of ways, including Brock’s Accessibility and Inclusion Award, and it continues to shape how I approach building equitable, high-impact learning experiences.
 In 2024, I was honoured to be named one of Niagara’s 40 Under Forty Business Achievement Award recipients.
 I’ve also been proud to receive several community partnership awards and to contribute to teams that have been recognized for outstanding service and innovation.